CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 To see an example server written in Express.js, check out the [app-components-example-app](https://github.com/Asana/app-components-example-app) on GitHub.
 This server is also used in the [Example App](/docs/example-app).

 As a final note, we recommend [creating and configuring your app](/docs/getting-started) before moving forward with building the App Server.
+You may also leverage the [UI Builder](/docs/ui-builder) to test and render the user interface of your application.

 After you have completed building both the app and App Server, you will be ready to begin the [publishing process](/docs/publishing-an-app).

 <hr>